Can My MLTC Plan Kick Me Out? "Involuntary Disenrollment" from MLTC plans - Changes start Nov. 1, 2024

 Many MAP and PACE members do not realize that if they enroll in a Part D drug plan, or switch to a different D-SNP or Medicare Advantage plan, they will be disenrolled from the D-SNP or PACE Medicare plan that is aligned with their MAP or PACE plan.
 This will then result in being disenrolled from their MAP or PACE plan.
 Many MAP or PACE members don't realize that just joining a Part D plan or switching Medicare Advantage plans could cause them to lose their home care!
 They don't realize that their home care is provided by the MAP or PACE plan, which requires enrollment in the "aligned" D-SNP or Medicare PACE plan.

-5. For PACE or MAP, an Enrollee no longer meets the Nursing Home Level of Care standard and cannot be deemed eligible.
+vii.
+For PACE or MAP, an Enrollee no longer meets the Nursing Home Level of Care standard and cannot be deemed eligible.

 This reason is applicable to PACE and MAP plan types only, not MLTC.
-Per MLTC Policy 23.03, the plan is required to initiate the involuntary disenrollment with NYMC within five (5) business days of a Community Health Assessment (CHA) where the Enrollee was assessed as no longer meeting nursing home level of care.
-Note: Nursing home level of care may be identified at any reassessment.
+Per MLTC Policy 24.02, as in MLTC Policy 23.03 that it replaced, the plan is required to initiate the involuntary disenrollment with NYMC within five (5) business days of a Community Health Assessment (CHA) that assessed the Enrollee as no longer meeting nursing home level of care.

 1. the absence of continued coverage under the plan would negatively impact the Enrollee's condition and